seanthegeek/domainaware/README.md

 It started as a fork, but by the time I made all the changes I wanted, I realized that I had almost completely different code, with a similar concept.
 The main differences are:

-- `urlcrazy` is not used, because it generates domains which may not be registered
 - Python coding standards are followed
 - Configuration in a file, rather than within the code
 - Email notification if `knowndomains.csv` has not been updated since the last run
-- NS, MX, A, AAAA DNS records, and country and fuzzer information from dnstwist are included in the results
+- NS, MX, A, and AAAA DNS records, and country and fuzzer information are included in the results
 - Domain information is stored in memory rather than temporary files
 - Integration with the DomainTools WHOIS APIs